Gray Media

-Gray Television, Inc. is an American publicly traded television broadcasting company based in Atlanta, Georgia.
-Founded in 1946 by James Harrison Gray as Gray Communications Systems, the company owns or operates 180 stations across the United States in 113 markets.
-Its station base consists of all ranges of media markets, from as large as Atlanta, to one of the smallest markets, North Platte, Nebraska.
+Gray Media, Inc. is an American publicly traded television broadcasting company based in Atlanta.
+Founded in 1946 by James Harrison Gray as Gray Communications Systems, the company is the third-largest television station operator in the United States by number of stations, owning or operating 180 stations across the United States in 113 markets.
+Its station base consists of media markets ranging from as large as Atlanta to one of the smallest markets, North Platte, Nebraska.

+In terms of quantity and numerical total, Gray Media is the largest group owner and operator of NBC-affiliated stations (with a total of 64 affiliates), ahead of Nexstar Media Group and Tegna Inc., and the second-largest group owner and operator of ABC affiliates, behind Sinclair Broadcast Group.

 History

-James H. Gray started his communication business with the purchase of The Herald Publishing Company (a company founded in 1897 to promote The Albany Herald, a newspaper that started publication in 1891), in 1946 after he returned from World War II.
+James H. Gray started his communication business in Albany, Georgia with the purchase of The Herald Publishing Company (a company founded in 1897 to promote The Albany Herald, a newspaper that started publication in 1891), in 1946 after he returned from World War II.
+The purchase included WALB radio.
 Gray launched WALB-TV in 1954.
 In 1960, Gray purchased WJHG-TV in Panama City, Florida, and followed it later in the decade with KTVE serving Monroe, Louisiana and southern Arkansas.

-In 1986 Gray died, leaving his 50.5% share of the stock in a trust for his children with stipulation that they run the business together, sell their stock with each other or sell out together.
-This caused difficulties as two of the three wanted to sell with the third unable to purchase.
+In 1986, Gray died, leaving his 50.5% share of the stock in a trust for his children with stipulation that they run the business together, sell their stock with each other or sell out together.
+It caused difficulties as two of the three wanted to sell, but the third was against the purchase.
 In 1991, to break the stalemate, the board of directors had the company purchase 25% of their shares.